medelfor/surreal-docs-documentation/surdocs/docs/basics/quickstart.md

 On the same screen you should choose the project modules for which you want to generate documentation.

+**IMPORTANT**: you have to choose an *Editor target, since Surreal Docs cannot be run without UE editor.

 After everything's finished, please click the "Done" button and wait until Surreal Docs will set up your project.